 11am, but flexible, subject to availability (in which case, the first two hours are free, then a charge of 50 per cent of one night will be due).
 Earliest check-in, 2pm.

-Rates usually include breakfast and 60 minutes of spa access.
+Rates usually include breakfast and 60 minutes of spa access (book in advance).

 At the hotel

 Free WiFi, ski room, bicycle room.
-In rooms: air-conditioning, TV, minibar and bespoke bath products from Puglia.
+In rooms: central air cooling system, TV, minibar and bespoke bath products from Puglia.

 Our favourite rooms